Bigfoot and Wildboy: Syndication

 Cox Cable's "Retro Saturday Morning" aired the first eight two-part episodes of "Bigfoot and Wildboy" in 2003 and 2004 as part of the second season of the Krofft Supershow.

+Amazon Prime is now airing (as of July 2024) The Krofft Supershow with this series and many others.

 Home media

 Only two releases were available in the 1980s by Embassy Video, "Bigfoot and Wildboy Volume One" (with "The Secret Invasion" and "Space Prisoner") and "Bigfoot and Wildboy Volume Two" (with "Outlaw Bigfoot", "Eye of the Mummy" and "Birth of the Titan").
 Both are now out of print.
 Columbia House released The World Of Sid and Marty Krofft series, which contained Bigfoot and Wildboy episodes.
 Rhino Video released a three-DVD collection also called The World Of Sid and Marty Krofft in 2002 included "The Return Of The Vampire" episode.